d-hansen/deja-window/README.md

 **Why isn't my window restoring?**

-* Ensure the WM\_CLASS is correct.
+* **Check the WM\_CLASS**: Ensure it matches exactly (or your Regex is correct).
-* On Wayland, some applications may override GNOME's positioning hints during their own startup phase.
+* **Wayland Timing**: On Wayland, some applications may override GNOME's positioning hints during their own startup phase.
 Deja Window uses a delay mechanism to enforce your settings, but extremely slow apps might need a retry.
+* **Custom Layouts**: Some applications (like certain IDEs or games) enforce their own window management logic that fights against the Window Manager.
+In these rare cases, the extension might not be able to force the position.

 **How do I reset the saved positions?**

-* Currently, you can remove the configuration for the specific app in the settings and re-add it, or use dconf to clear the window-app-states key.
+* Currently, you can remove the configuration for the specific app in the settings and re-add it, or use dconf/gsettings to clear the window-app-states key.

 ## **📄 License**